-- New and updated research findings and references appear throughout the chapters. - New Summary of Skills sections now appear at the ends of each chapter. - Implications of COVID-19 and the Black Lives Matter movement are included in the chapter narrative and in the features and photos in most chapters. - Binary pronouns have been eliminated and all sentences recast to reflect gender fluidity. - The Understanding Interpersonal Skills boxes have been deleted with the important material integrated into the chapters. - New photos and captions (Viewpoints) appear throughout the chapters. - Cultural Maps have been reduced to seven, corresponding to the seven cultural dimensions discussed in Chapter 2. - All figures now have captions. - All modules now contain an "In a Nutshell" table summarizing the major content of that section of the chapter.
+- New and updated research findings and references appear throughout the chapters. - New Summary of Skills sections now appear at the ends of each chapter. - Implications of COVID-19 and the Black Lives Matter movement are included in the chapter narrative and in the features and photos in most chapters. - Binary pronouns have been eliminated and all sentences recast to reflect gender fluidity. - The Understanding Interpersonal Skills boxes have been deleted with the important material integrated into the chapters. - New photos and captions (Viewpoints) appear throughout the chapters. - Cultural Maps have been reduced to seven, corresponding to the seven cultural dimensions discussed in Chapter 2. - All Interpersonal Choice Points are new to this edition.

+- All figures now have captions. - All modules now contain an "In a Nutshell" table summarizing the major content of that section of the chapter.